 Wichita’s Old Cowtown Museum will once again offer a lecture series on various aspects of our town’s history.

 The Old Cowtown Museum grounds will not be open to the public during lectures.

-So far, the 2017 schedule includes these lectures:
+So far, the 2020 schedule includes: